 "God has sent us to you to give you abundant wealth."

-- A crooked investor generally looks for two categories of homes: those owned by distressed sellers who are behind on their payments; or new-home builders who have inventory they cannot move and which is draining them because of the interest carry.
+- A crooked investor generally looks for two categories of homes: those owned by distressed sellers who are behind on payments and new-home builders who have unsold inventory that is draining them because of the interest carry.

-- He recruits straw purchasers/borrowers who are willing to allow their names and credit to be used in exchange for an up-front, off-the-closing statement kick-back (often $10,000 or more) and then buys the property in the names of the straw purchasers.
-The note, deed of trust, and other loan documents, including an affidavit of intent to occupy, are all signed by the straw purchasers at a title company closing.
+- The perpetrator recruits straw purchasers/borrowers who are willing to allow their names and credit to be used in exchange for an up-front, off-the-closing statement kick-back (often $10,000 or more) and then buys the property in their names.
+The note, deed of trust, and other loan documents, including an affidavit of intent to occupy, are all signed by the straw purchasers at a title company closing that appears legitimate.

 - A real estate broker accomplice may be involved to make this easier and eventually collect a commission from a "client" the broker never met, never obtained a buyer’s representation agreement from, and never gave an IABS to.